-This proposal has a net cost to the Health Care Access Fund of \$0.7 million in the FY2016-17 biennium and \$1 million in the FY2018-19 biennium.
+This proposal has a net cost to the Health Care Access Fund of \$224,000 in the FY2016-17 biennium and \$222,000 in the FY2018-19 biennium.

-Minnesota is currently seeking federal approval to transition MinnesotaCare from a Medicaid waiver (which expires on December 31, 2014) to a BHP as authorized under section 1331 of the Affordable Care Act.
-In December 2014, Minnesota received federal authority to operate MinnesotaCare under Basic Health Program rules in 2015.
+Minnesota sought federal approval to transition MinnesotaCare from a Medicaid waiver (which expired on December 31, 2014) to a BHP as authorized under section 1331 of the Affordable Care Act.
+In December 2014, Minnesota received federal authority to operate MinnesotaCare under Basic Health Program rules beginning in 2015.